-It offers full text access to the complete portfolio of over 1,700 journals covering a wide range of subject areas – from the social sciences and humanities to science and technology.
-Over 950 titles have been listed in the Thomson Reuters’ Citation Indexes/Web of Science in 2013 and 80 titles have been ranked in the top ten of their subject category.
+It offers full text access to the complete portfolio of over 1,982 journals covering a wide range of subject areas – from the social sciences and humanities to science and technology.
+The collection includes 1,488 Social Sciences & Humanities and 494 Science & Technology titles.

 Anthropology and Archaeology, behavioural science, business, management and economics, chemistry, criminology and law, education, engineering, computing and technology, environment and agriculture, geography, planning, urban and environment, mathematics and statistics, media, cultural and communication studies, physics, politics, international relations and area studies, public health and social care, sociology, sport, leisure and tourism and strategic, defence and security studies.

 - Brand the website and maintain your university’s identity across all downloaded articles by inserting your library’s logo

 - Provide quick and convenient access to content with your choice of authentication: IP, Proxy Server, Shibboleth